FreeRTOS/FreeRTOS-Kernel/MISRA.md

             deviation: "Rule 11.5",
             reason: "Allow casts from `void *`.
 List owner, pvOwner, is stored as `void *` and are cast to various types for use in functions."
         }
+        {
+            deviation: "Rule 21.6",
+            reason: "snprintf is used in APIs vTaskListTasks and vTaskGetRunTimeStatistics to print the buffer."
+        }
     ]
 }
 ```